Cristian74/Hello-world/README.md

-# Hello-world
+Hello-world
-my first repository om GitHub
+my first repository on GitHub

+I hope in a successful beginning :-)